eclipse-tractusx/digital-product-pass/docs/data retrieval guide/DataRetrievalGuide.md.saved.bak.md

     - After we receive the list of several EDCs, there is no guideline on the most optimized way of searching which EDC has the digital twin registry asset.
 - Performance problem:
    - There is a performance problem, because if you want to find the digital twin registries for each request + search in each digital twin registry for the assets (which involves contract negotiation with EDCs) takes time.
-- Escalation and Maintenance problem:
+- Scalability and Maintenance problem:
    - If we scale it in to the Catena-X Overarching project, we will observe that every product implemented their own solution.
 From a maintenance perspective the is big problem.
    - Imagine a new update in the EDC is made or in any other central discovery service, this would mean that every single application would need to change their architecture and code because they are responsible of maintaining it.